DD77-cloud/FrequencyCounter/README.md

 This is an application that parses text files and counts the word frequency.

-All in all I feel that when i realized i will have almost a week to complete this project my ambition took the best of me.
-I think if I were to redo this again I would not do logging or custom errors in favor of having basic tests for all components that are live.
-I was pretty close, I think that would've provided me with enough time.

-Another consideration I had was whether to focus on the word counting algorithm or on the application surrounding that algorithm and I felt that working on the application was more in line with the tasks that I might encounter as a junior developer.

 Example trigger query:
     python main.py TextFiles/6.txt 10 y 5